phossa/phossa-db/README.md

 Introduction
 ---
-phossa-db is PHP db connection management library which handles the interaction with db.
+*phossa-db* is a PHP db connection management library which handles the interaction with db.

 It requires PHP 5.4 and supports PHP 7.0+, HHVM.
 It is compliant with [PSR-1][PSR-1], [PSR-2][PSR-2], [PSR-4][PSR-4].